David-Hunt327/Credit-Card-Fraud-Detecting-System/README.md

+### GETTING STARTED
+To get started with the Bookshop-Management-System project, follow these steps:

+  1 Clone the Repository:

+  Clone this repository to your local machine using the following command:

+    git clone git@github.com:David-Hunt327/Credit-Card-Fraud-Detecting-System.git

+  2 Navigate to the Project Directory:

+  Navigate to the project directory:

+    cd Credit-Card-Fraud-Detecting-System

+or Download manually

 ### SETUP
 - Unzip the file and extract to a desired location.
 - Open the file in vs code and head to the terminal.